-The Associate of Arts in General Studies program consists of 20 block sessions, one block per course, with the program culminating in 18 months.
-The majority of the courses meet on campus, are four weeks in length, meeting for four days the first three weeks, and for three days during the final week.
+The Associate of Arts in General Studies program consists of 20 block sessions, one course per block, with the program culminating in 18 months.
+The majority of the courses meet on campus, are four weeks in length, meeting for four days the first three weeks, and for three days during the final week for two and a half hours per day.
 There are three online courses that meet for six weeks in length.
 One-week breaks are regularly scheduled during the duration of the 18 month program.